poseidon/typhoon/docs/cl/google-cloud.md

 # Google Cloud

-In this tutorial, we'll create a Kubernetes v1.17.3 cluster on Google Compute Engine with Container Linux.
+In this tutorial, we'll create a Kubernetes v1.17.3 cluster on Google Compute Engine with CoreOS Container Linux or Flatcar Linux.

 We'll declare a Kubernetes cluster using the Typhoon Terraform module.
 Then apply the changes to create a network, firewall rules, health checks, controller instances, worker managed instance group, load balancers, and TLS assets.